 A template to help you design unbeatable multi-step conversion funnels

 You hear marketers say that they “want to make visitors reach for their credit cards.”
-But pushy selling is usually thrashed by a sophisticated, relationship-building funnel.
-We know because many of our clients are doing the thrashing.
+But pushy selling is usually thrashed by a sophisticated, step-by-step, relationship-building funnel.
+We know because our clients have proven it time and time again.

-In this article, we explain why you need to develop a sophisticated multi-step marketing funnel.
-And then we present the CRE Funnel Planner, a framework that makes it easy to design sophisticated funnels.
+In this article, we explain why you may need to develop a sophisticated multi-step marketing funnel.
+And then we present the CRE Funnel Planner, a framework that makes it easier to design that funnel.

 The Reese’s Pieces trail—a mental model that helps you to design amazing conversion funnels

 How does this apply to web marketing?
-Like ET, people tend to act based on rewards, especially short-term rewards.
-The following quote is from a (fantastic) book about writing comedy:
+Like E.T., people tend to act based on rewards, especially short-term rewards.
+The following quote is from a fantastic book called The Hidden Tools Of Comedy:

-Your conversion funnel should be like a Reese’s Pieces trail.
-Your visitors must be irresistibly attracted by each step of your sales funnel.
-They must believe that every step, however small, will make their lives better.
+If you sell complex products or services, your conversion funnel should be like a Reese’s Pieces trail.
+Your visitors must be irresistibly attracted at every step of your funnel, believing that each one, however small, will improve their lives.

 The Conversion Rate Experts (CRE) Funnel Planner makes it easy to plan your Reese’s Pieces trail